 World Organisation for Animal Health (WOAH)

-The World Organisation for Animal Health, commonly known as WOAH, is headquartered in Paris, France.
-Despite its base in Paris, WOAH operates on a global scale, collaborating with numerous countries to oversee and report on animal health conditions that have significant implications for the dairy industry.
+The World Organisation for Animal Health, commonly known as WOAH, is based in Paris, France.
+Despite its Parisian headquarters, WOAH operates globally, collaborating with numerous countries to monitor and report on animal health conditions that significantly influence the dairy industry.

 Important Events

-WOAH is also actively involved in publishing reports on outbreaks of zoonotic diseases that could impact the dairy sector, such as African horse sickness, sheep and goat pox, lumpy skin disease, Newcastle disease, and highly pathogenic avian influenza.
+WOAH actively publishes reports on outbreaks of zoonotic diseases that can affect the dairy sector, including African horse sickness, sheep and goat pox, lumpy skin disease, Newcastle disease, and highly pathogenic avian influenza.
 These reports are crucial for managing international trade restrictions and ensuring the safety of dairy products across borders.

-Furthermore, WOAH has issued a global alert regarding the persistent presence of the H5N1 avian influenza subtype in cattle, classifying it as an emerging disease.
-This necessitates a reassessment of international biosecurity and surveillance protocols to avoid unjustified trade restrictions and maintain market fluidity.
+Recent reports from WOAH have identified new cases of bluetongue, a viral disease affecting cattle and sheep, with outbreaks in Romania and Italy.
+Moreover, WOAH has issued a global alert regarding the H5N1 avian influenza subtype in cattle, classifying it as an emerging disease, necessitating a reassessment of international biosecurity and surveillance protocols to prevent unjustified trade restrictions.

 Company Plans

-Moreover, WOAH sets standards, such as those by OMSA, which provide guidelines for animal welfare during transport.
-These guidelines include maximum travel times, load density, and transporter training.
-The adoption of these standards by several countries in Latin America underscores WOAH's influence on international animal welfare practices.
+Additionally, WOAH sets standards, such as those by OMSA, providing guidelines for animal welfare during transport, including maximum travel times, load density, and transporter training.
+The adoption of these standards by several countries in Latin America highlights WOAH's influence on international animal welfare practices.

 Related news